 The question is not whether Ireland has viable deposits of oils and gas, it is why have we transferred ownership to private industry for so little?

-Under current licencing terms, the Irish exchequer would receive little or no return from the exploitation of our natural resources.
-Irish licences grant total legal ownership of our potential oil and gas fields to licence holders.
-Should deposits be found in the future, the only people benefiting will be shareholders.
+Under existing licences, the Irish exchequer would receive little or no return from the exploitation of our natural resources.
+Those licences grant total legal ownership of our potential oil and gas fields to licence holders.
+The only people benefiting from whatever is produced under those licences will be company shareholders.
 A considerable percentage of Irish prospects have already been licensed/optioned - cherry-picked based on available seismic data.
-The next round of licensing has been announced.

 We have received great ideas, insights, encouragement and support from all over Ireland and from further afield.
 For that we thank you all, but we must keep growing rapidly and spreading the word - it is getting through to people quickly and soon it will be getting through to our politicians.
 Everyone can help in this first and most vital task of adding to the numbers of people who want a better deal for Ireland from our oil and gas licensing terms.